slint-ui/slint/docs/langref.md

 ## Signal

-Components may declare signals, that allow it to communicate change of state to the outside.
-Signals are emitted by "calling" them and you can re-act to signal emissions by declaring a handler using the `=>` arrow syntax.
+Components may declare signals, that allow it to communicate changes of state to the outside.
+Signals are emitted by "calling" them and you can react to signal emissions by declaring a handler using the `=>` arrow syntax.
 The built-in `TouchArea` element comes with a `clicked` signal, that's emitted when the user touches the rectangular area covered by the element, or clicks into it with the mouse.
 In the example below, the emission of that signal is forwarded to another custom signal (`hello`) by declaring a handler and emitting our custom signal:

 ```60
 Example := Rectangle {
-    // declares a signal
+    // declare a signal
     signal hello;

     area := TouchArea {